 Jamie Fessenden is an author of gay fiction in many genres.
 Most involve romance, because he believes everyone deserves to find love, but after that anything goes: contemporary, science fiction, historical, paranormal, mystery, or whatever else strikes his fantasy.

-Jamie Fessenden set out to be a writer in junior high school.
-He published a couple short pieces in his high school’s literary magazine and had another story place in the top 100 in a national contest, but it wasn’t until he met his partner, Erich, almost twenty years later, that he began writing in earnest.
-With Erich alternately inspiring and goading him, Jamie wrote several screenplays and even directed a few of them as micro-budget independent films.
-His latest completed work premiered at the Indie Fest 2009 in Los Angeles and also played at the Austin Gay and Lesbian International Film Festival two weeks later.
+Jamie set out to be a writer in junior high school.
+He published a couple short pieces in his high school’s literary magazine and had another story place in the top 100 in a national contest, but it wasn’t until he met his partner, Erich, almost twenty years later, that he began writing again in earnest.
+With Erich alternately inspiring and goading him, Jamie wrote several screenplays and directed a few of them as micro-budget independent films.
+He then began writing novels and published his first novella in 2010.

 Not long ago, we had to put our old tom cat, Butterscotch, to sleep, due to cancer.
 I blogged about it, but by now the blog post has been lost among all of the other posts on this blog.
 That didn’t feel right.
 So I’m linking it here, so he won’t be forgotten: